Net Operating Working Capital (NOWC), Explained

 Working Capital Net Operating Working Capital

-NOWC, by contrast, is a narrower measure that excludes cash and cash equivalents from current assets, and short-term debt that has been used to finance current assets from current liabilities.
+NOWC, on the other hand, is a narrower measure that excludes cash and cash equivalents from current assets, as well as short-term debt that has been used to finance current assets from current liabilities.

 As a result, NOWC tends to be a more precise measure of a company’s ability to fund its day-to-day operations.
 It hones in on the capital a company has tied up in its day-to-day operations, which is more relevant for short-term financial management.